Payment in Korea: Cards, Cash, ATMs

 • Review foreign transaction fees after the first day so surprises do not accumulate.

-A backup path for when a card, kiosk, or ATM does not cooperate.
+Backup for Payment backup: use the backup path when a card, ATM, kiosk, or refund step does not work.

 Where payment usually gets awkward